fsiddh/Data-Structures-in-Real-Life-Projects/Assignment/Spin And Win/README.md

 Add New Feature

 4) Add any 1 new feature of your choice to make the game more engaging and attractive.

-One you are done with the code, submit the project details [Mandatory to claim your certificate]
 </p>

 ###### This is how the game looks.

 <img src="saw.PNG" alt="Trulli" width="700" height="500"><br><br><br>